aimms/user-guide/aimms-ide/GUROBI/GUROBI.rst

 * :math:`\sim` can be either <=, >=, or =.

 Some of the lower bounds may be –inf and some of the upper bounds may be inf.
 The scalar value :math:`n` denotes the number of variables and :math:`m` the number of equations.

+The optimization problem can be maximized instead of minimized.

 Gurobi can handle ranged constraints, i.e., constraints with both a finite lower and upper bound, but it cannot handle (GMP) updates on the left-hand-side or right-hand-side of a ranged constraint.